hugo-sebastiao/hugo-sebastiao.github.io/index.md

 ## Why teams hire me

+**Do you have an extensive pipeline or a device prototype that needs to be guided manualy?
+Does it consumes alot of time?
+I can help you transforming it into a one button push saving you hundreds of hours.**

 I work at the intersection of software engineering and experimental research.
 I help when instrument software needs to do more than just function in a prototype: it needs to coordinate hardware reliably, support acquisition and analysis, remain maintainable, and be usable by scientists in day-to-day work.
+I also help saving time by transforming tyring working pipelines into automated routines.

 I am particularly useful when teams are dealing with: